 From a ticketing point of view, there are two major issues with the legacy way of running fare collection services for passengers.
 These being:

 - The friction involved with having to get hold of a physical ticket.

-- The problem of having to select the right pass (or fare) when you may not know your schedule or your plans change and you end up wasting money (I know from personal experience that I no longer buy a monthly pass as I kept on overspending).
+- The problem of having to select the right pass (or fare) when you may not know your schedule or your plans change and you end up wasting money (I relate to this from personal experience and no longer buy a monthly pass as I kept on overspending).